-If you’re not a happy camper or are balking at the idea of carrying around extra gear, you can spend the night in one of the pre-erected tents on the island.
+If you’re not a happy camper or are balking at the idea of carrying around extra gear, you can spend the night in a deluxe camping tent.

 This way, all the hard work is done for you.
 You get the bedding, some toiletries and a torch.

 For a little extra, you can choose a tent with a waterfront view.